 Oral advocacy in court is more than an intellectual act.
 It is also physical, emotional, psychological and energetic.

-Most advocates are educated in the substantive matter of court, yet receive minimal education in voice or performance skills to manage this significant component of advocacy.
+Most advocates are educated in the substantive matter of court, yet receive little education in voice or performance skills to manage this significant component of advocacy.

-The courtroom is a physically dense, high-pressured, energetically-charged space, constructed as such to enable the fair carriage of justice.
+The courtroom is a physically contained, high-pressured, energetically-charged space, constructed as such to enable the fair carriage of justice.

 Within this demanding environment, advocates need to do more than simply argue their case.
 They need to also: